Hackers have begun targeting small businesses with links to larger organizations.

 Some attacks shut down operations for hundreds of the targets’ customers.

 Epiq Systems is one such example.
 The company serves large clients in high-profile and sensitive legal matters.
 After a recent Ransomware attack on their systems, customer data was held hostage and operations were stopped.
-Attacks in the legal industry are nothing new (like here and here)
+Attacks in the legal industry are nothing new (like here)

 Some examples from the Epiq attack: